 This image series reveals more details about the expansion of Doha’s road network.
 Roads are arranged concentrically around the old city’s center.
 Low-rise urban development expands outward from that center, connected by new ring roads and large freeways.

 In the 1950s, the population of Doha was around 14,000.
 Increasing oil revenues enabled Qatar to expand economically, resulting in dramatic urban expansion of its capital.
 The price of oil rose in the 1970s and 1980s, and Doha’s growth increased along with it.
 Doha grew from around 500,000 people in the late 1990s to 1.5 million in 2011.
+The city's 2018 estimated population is around 1.7 million.

-Construction started on Hamid International Airport (HIA) in 2004 with a huge land reclamation project.
+Construction started on Hamad International Airport (HIA) in 2004 with a huge land reclamation project.
 Sand from the seabed was used to build new land off the coast.
 More than half of the area of the new airport is on 28 square kilometers of reclaimed land.

 The new airport’s two runways are 4,850 meters and 4,250 meters long.
 They were designed to accommodate the Airbus A380, the world’s largest passenger jet.